hessg/conky/README.md

 # TODO
-Put github config into ~/.config/conky/github_token
+Put github token into ~/.config/conky/github_token
 Test if this actually still works, or find a way to make it work
 Upload screen background picture, the conky colours are matching it
 Fix the sed and awk commands to always display the weather nicely